-F. Amendments to Operating Procedures
+F. Amendments to By-Laws

-These operating procedures may be amended at any regular meeting or at any properly called special meeting that includes amendment of the operating procedures as one of the stated purposes of the meeting.
+These By-Laws may be amended at any regular meeting or at any properly called special meeting that includes amendment of the By-Laws as one of the stated purposes of the meeting.
 A quorum must be present at the meeting at which amendments are discussed and approved, and any amendments must be approved by a majority of the members present at the meeting.